darktasevski/CompSci/Math/algebra.md

 k + 22 = 29
 $$

-We want to get k by itself on the left hand side of the equation.
+We want to get k by itself on the left-hand side of the equation.
 So, what can we do to undo adding 22?

 We can subtract 22 because the inverse operation of addition is subtraction!